dev-royalrao/BharatIntern-Internship/README.md

 PROJECT-2

-Stock Prediction :Takeing stock price of any company(for ex-google,tesla) you want and predicts its price by using LSTM.
+Stock Prediction -Takeing stock price of any company(for ex-google,tesla) you want and predicts its price by using LSTM.